Bay & Bow Windows

 What Are Bay & Bow Windows?

-Bay and bow windows are constructions that combine various designs (both operable and fixed windows) to create a curve that protrudes beyond the exterior wall.
-This outward extension implies that these windows create more interior space in your home.
 Since they are expansive, they allow more natural light and airflow into your home, enhancing the natural feel of your house with panoramic depth and views.
 However, while bay and bow windows are usually used together, these window units have slight differences.

 The construction of bay windows includes three window units (one fixed window at the center and two operable ones at an angle).
 There are more angular lines in bay windows compared to in bow windows.
 Therefore, bay windows are commonly installed in contemporary and traditional homes.

 On the other hand, bow windows are composed of four or more window units that join to create a smooth curve.
 Technically, all these window units are of the same shape and size.
-Bow windows have wider construction than bay units and are commonly used in exterior corners with 80 inches or more space.
-They are widely installed in traditional and Victorian houses in Ottawa.

-Explore the product selection of the Buildmart company and get bay and bow windows inspiration below:
+Explore the product selection of the Buildmart company and get bay and bow windows inspiration below.

-The Benefits of Bay and Bow Windows
+The Benefits of Bay and Bow Windows: Design & Ventilation

 Many aspects make bay and bow windows in Ottawa similar.
 For instance, they are made up of several window units.
 The only thing that differentiates them is their shape and the number of window units.
 As the name suggests, bow windows look like a bow and are curved while bay windows are angled.